 In 1973, the median house price in Sydney was just $27,400.

-Renting would cost you an average $26 per week, and according to the Australian Bureau of Statistics (ABS), the average weekly wage was $111.80.
+Renting would cost you an average of $26 per week, and according to the Australian Bureau of Statistics (ABS), the average weekly wage was $111.80.

-Buying a house at this time in Melbourne would set you back $19,800, and in Brisbane, $17,500.
+Buying a house at this time in Brisbane cost $17,500 and in Melbourne, it would set you back $19,800.

 As for Perth and Adelaide, the housing market was affordable with a median of $26,850 and $16,250, respectively.